 quantize operator to specify a desired quantization interval and the aggregation function you want Sumo to use aggregate metric data points.

 For example, if you’d like to aggregate data points over 30 second intervals, using the min aggregation function, you could re-write the first query shown above like this:

 _contentType=HostMetrics metric=CPU_Idle | quantize to 30s using min

 For more information, see Choosing a Quantization Interval for a Chart.

 You can set up several types of monitors: Critical, Warning, and Missing Data.
-Critical and Warning result in value-based alerts—they are triggered when a metric in a time series vary from a threshold for a specified period of time.
-A Missing Data monitor triggers an alert when no data has been received for a specified period of time.
+Critical and Warning result in value-based alerts—they are triggered when a metric in a time series varies from a threshold for a specified period of time.
+A Missing Data monitor triggers an alert when no data is received for a specified period of time.